 Statistical checks were performed as follows.
-All data for $O_2$ (irrespective of year), at each standard depth level, were averaged within five-degree latitude-longitude squares to produce a record of the number of observations, mean, and standard deviation in each square.
+All data for each nutrient variable (irrespective of year), at each standard depth level, were averaged within five-degree latitude-longitude squares to produce a record of the number of observations, mean, and standard deviation in each square.
 Statistics were computed for the annual, seasonal, and monthly compositing periods.
 Below 50 m depth, if data were more than three standard deviations from the mean, the data were flagged and withheld from further use in objective analyses.
 Above 50 m depth, a five-standard-deviation criterion was used in five-degree squares that contained any land area.
-In selected fivedegree squares that are close to land areas, a four-standard-deviation check was used.
+In selected five-degree squares that are close to land areas, a four-standarddeviation check was used.
 In all other squares a three-standard-deviation criterion was used for the 0-50 m depth layer.
-For standard depth levels situated directly above the bottom, a four-standard-deviation criterion was used.
+For standard depth levels situated directly above the ocean bottom, a four-standard-deviation criterion was used.

-The reason for the weaker standard deviation criterion in coastal and near-coastal regions is the exceptionally large range of values in the coastal five-degree square statistics for $O_2$ .
-Frequency distributions of $O_2$ values in some coastal regions are observed to be skewed or bimodal.
-Thus to avoid flagging possibly good data in environments expected to have large variability, the standard deviation criteria were broadened.
+The reason for the relatively weaker standard deviation criterion in coastal and near-coastal regions is the exceptionally large variability in the coastal five-degree square statistics for some variables.
+Frequency distributions of some variables in some coastal regions are observed to be skewed or bimodal.
+Thus to avoid flagging possibly good data in highly variable environments, the standard deviation criteria were broadened.

-The total number of measurements in each profile, as well as the total number of $O_2$ observations exceeding the standard deviation criterion, were recorded.
-If more than two observations in a profile were found to exceed the standard deviation criterion, then the entire profile was flagged.
-This check was imposed after tests indicated that surface data from particular casts (which upon inspection appeared to be questionable) were being flagged but deeper data were not.
-Other situations were found where questionable data from the deeper portion of a cast were flagged, while near-surface data from the same cast were not flagged because of larger natural variability in surface layers.
-One reason for this was the decrease of the number of observations with depth and the resulting change in sample statistics.
-The standard-deviation check was applied twice to the O2 data set for each compositing period.
+For each nutrient variable, the total number of measurements in each profile, as well as the total number of nutrient observations exceeding the standard deviation criterion, were recorded.
+If more than two nutrient observations in a profile were found to exceed the standard deviation criterion, then the entire profile was flagged.
+This check was imposed after tests indicated that surface data from particular casts (which upon inspection appeared to be erroneous) were being flagged but deeper data were not.
+Other situations were found where erroneous nutrient data from the deeper portion of a cast were flagged, while near-surface data from the same cast were not flagged because of larger natural variability in surface layers.
+One reason for this was the decrease of the number of nutrient observations with depth and the resulting change in sample statistics.
+The standard-deviation check was applied twice to the data set for each compositing period.

 In summary, first the five-degree square statistics were computed, and the data flagging procedure described above was used to provide a preliminary data set.
 Next, new five-degree-square statistics were computed from this preliminary data set and used with the same statistical check to produce a new, "clean" data set.
 The reason for applying the statistical check twice was to flag (and withhold from further use), in the first round, any grossly erroneous or non-representative data from the data set that would artificially increase the variances.
-The second check is then relatively more effective in identifying smaller. but questionable or nonrepresentative, O2 observations.
+The second check is then more effective in identifying smaller, but non-representative, observations.